- Food and Cooking»

 Buy avocados that are dark in color with tints of light green on the skin.
 The photo below is an example of perfect color for ripened fruit.
 By the way, avocados cannot ripen on the tree, they must be picked.
 This is due to the chemical content of the tree leaves.

 How does it taste?
 In my opinion, if you like the fresh, crisp, green taste of cucumbers you will enjoy eating avocados.
 The flesh of the fruit is meaty and has a firm texture unlike other fruits.
 I believe the fat content adds much to its flavor.
 Kids naturally love high-fat food content and serving avocados will fulfill cravings in a healthier way.
-Living in South Florida we have the larger variety available, it provides a nice snack for a family of three to four.
-Simply slice it and serve with a hummus or a veggie dip.
+Living in South Florida we have the larger variety available, although I prefer the California Haas variety for its taste.

-Avocados are sodium and cholesterol free which makes them perfect for those of us on special diets.
+Avocados are sodium and cholesterol free which makes them perfect for those of us on specific food plans, and a key component of a diabetes diet.
 They are high in fiber and contain essential vitamins such as vitamin B6, C and E. And if you are trying to get more potassium and magnesium in your meals, the avocado is perfect for meeting those needs.